SheruShafiq/Bit-Exam-Main/docs/daily_plan.md

 ## **Day 2**
 ### 1. Populate the backlog with user stories based off of the kickoff meeting.
-*YouTrack by Jetbrains is ready with a repo called BitExam*
 ### 2. Create a step by step plan for user stories.
 ### 3. Pick which stories will I be working on this sprint based off whats expected at the end of this sprint.
 ### 4. Update the log.